dmbarbour/glas/docs/GlasApps.md

 ### Filesystem

 Glas applications support a relatively direct translation of the conventional filesystem API.
-The main differences are that reads cannot directly wait for data, and for *robust references* I require the application to allocate the file reference.
+The main differences are that reads cannot directly wait for data, and the application must allocate file references.

 * **file:FileOp** - namespace for file operations.
 An open file is essentially a cursor into a file resource, with access to buffered data.
  * **open:(name:FileName, as:FileRef, for:(read | write | append | create | delete))** - Create a new system object to interact with the specified file resource.
 Fails if FileRef is already in use, otherwise returns unit.
 Whether the file is successfully opened is observable via 'state' a short while after request is committed.
 The intended interaction must be specified: